mrpaulphan/idm250/instructor_materials/assignments/midterm.md

 #Midterm
 Convert your designs into a fully functional responsive static site.
 Place your static site inside a folder on your server called `static`.
-Your directory should look like `https://yourdoamin.com/idm250/static/`.
-The only feature on your site that should not work is the search feature.
-Everything link should work, content is real, and images should be high quality.
+Your url should look like `https://yourdomain.com/idm250/static/`.
+The only feature on your site that should not work is the search functionality.
+All link should work, content is real, and images should be high quality.

 ## Github Release
 Make sure your theme has been pushed to your repository.
 Once you've done that, you will need to create a release for this.